 Proposed Work - The MPO staff will develop a yearly Title VI report and update public meeting notices through the MPO website and social media.
 The MPO staff will continue to schedule public meetings and identify underserved populations as new data becomes available.
 The MPO staff will ensure that it complies with the Civil Rights Act of 1964, Executive Order 13166, and FTA Circular FTA C 4702.1B, October 2012, and that it fulfills the requirements under 4702.1B of the Limited English Proficiency (LEP) provisions.
 The MPO will maintain the Limited English Proficiency (LEP) Plan in accordance with Circular 4702.1B, on an as-needed basis.
 The MPO staff will involve Disadvantaged Business Enterprises in the transportation planning process.
+Also, the MPO staff will assist member governments with ADA transition plan compliance.

-Product(s) - Title VI yearly report, maps of underserved areas, Limited English Proficiency (LEP) Plan review (Summer 2019), Review and update the Disadvantage Business Enterprise list (Summer 2019).
+Product(s) - Title VI yearly report, maps of underserved areas, Limited English Proficiency (LEP) Plan review (Summer 2020), Review and update the Disadvantage Business Enterprise list (Summer 2020).
 Attend public meetings as needed, and update and develop public meeting notices and news releases.